gibso/concept-innovator/README.md

 This project is part of the [Orpheus Application](https://github.com/gibso/orpheus-dev).

+The [Orpheus Project](https://github.com/gibso/orpheus) implements a computational framework for conceptual blending with mental spaces extracted from the [ConceptNet knowledge base](https://github.com/commonsense/conceptnet5).

 ### Overview
 This project extracts mental spaces for concepts from the [ConceptNet](http://conceptnet.io/) knowledge base, and specifies them in the algebraic CASL language.